PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 > binary dependencies that will be built for the host system.
 Instead running `npm install` from the Dockerfile will ensure that the correct binaries are placed
 > inside your container.
 Failing to do this can result in some difficult to fix bugs!

-The Docker build process created an image and we can see the resultant image by running the `docker images` command.
+The Docker build process created an image and we can see this resultant image by running the `docker images` command.
 We created and executed a container from the image using the docker run command:

 ```sh
 $ docker run -e ADDERSERVICE_SERVICE_PORT=8080 -p 8080:8080 -d adderservice